AlrikRr/cheatsheets-shared/README.md

 ---
 ```

-- Bash syntax here is an example, you can use the syntax language you want.
+- You can use whatever syntax you want.
+For this example we use the bash syntax.
-- Use the shared tag, you are free to choose the tags you want.
+- Remember to use the `shared` tag, followed by tags you find relevant to the cheatsheet (Ex: `networking`, `sysadmin`, ...etc).

 ## Contribution

-You can contribute to this cheatsheets database !
+All contributions to this database are welcome!
-But, there are rules !
+But, there are rules (Yes we're familiar with the second law of thermodynamics, but please make an effort!):

-- Write everything in English, or understandable English :smirk:
+- Write everything in English, or understandable English :smirk:, or find a friend that can do the translation for you.

-- The cheatsheet name must be easy to understand and fast to type !
+- The cheatsheet name must be unambiguous and fast to type !

 - No duplicates !

+- No duplicates !

-- If this is a language like python, put all the cheatsheets into a folder, like I did for **bash** and **python**
+- If you're writing cheatsheets for a programming language, group them into a single folder, like I did for **bash** and **python**

 - I don't have a syntax for cheatsheets, if it's easy to understand and not a mess, go ahead.

 - Be sure to use the **shared** tag !
+(In an alternate universe, this would be the first rule)

-- If you want to create a folder, like I did for python, make sure to put a **model-cheat** inside, so that way if someone want to contribute to your category, he can use the same "template".
+- If you're creating a folder, like I did for python, make sure to put a **model-cheat** inside, so that way if someone want to contribute to your category, he can use the same "template".

 - Well, if there is a model-cheat inside a category and you want to put your own cheatsheet, use the "template" !
+(I know, redundant rule, but i've been on the internet way to long not to include it)

 - You can edit a cheatsheet that already exist.
+(In layman's terms: No duplicates !)

-- If you want to put you name into the cheatsheet, put it at the end of the file like :
+- If you want to put your name into the cheatsheet ([attention whore](https://en.wiktionary.org/wiki/attention_whore)), put it at the end of the file like :
 ```
 -----------------------------
 Author : AlrikRr